-The PhD in Rehabilitation Science program is designed to prepare suitably qualified individuals for leadership positions in research and academia.
+The doctorate program in rehabilitation science is designed to prepare suitably qualified individuals for leadership positions in research and academia.
 A major focus of the program is to advance the science of rehabilitation, and to elucidate the scientific basis for the procedures and processes used in clinical practice.

 Areas of research emphasis include human and animal studies designed to (1) promote an understanding of the pathophysiology of injury, disease, functional impairment, and associated disabilities, and (2) espouse the rationale for therapies designed to alleviate impaired human function and related physical and mental disabilities.